-Week 9 (3/16 - 3/22): NO CLASSES - SPRING BREAK
+3/21 - 3/27: NO CLASSES - SPRING BREAK

-Week 10 (3/23 - 3/29): Planning a Presentation - Parameters for the Academic Convivium Presentation.
+Week 10 (3/28-4/3): Planning a Presentation - Parameters for the Academic Convivium Presentation and Apply for Graduation

 Assignments: Begin planning presentation and making a list of presentation needs (A/V materials, presentation technique, time frames, etc.).
-Prepare to send a list of needs to Dr. Jones.
+Prepare to send a list of needs to Dr. Levy and/or Dr. Jones.
+Schedule a meeting with Dr. Jones for graduation by Friday, April 1st.

-Week 11 (3/30 - 4/5): Presentation Planning - Submit for Graduation.
+Week 11 (4/4-4/10): Presentation Planning.

 Assignments: Continue working on presentation.
-Send presentation needs to Dr. Jones by April 5th @ 11:59pm.
-Schedule instructor meeting by 4/19.
-Meet with Dr. Jones to submit Graduation Checklist.
+Send presentation needs to Dr. Levy and/or Dr. Jones by April 11th @ 11:59pm.
+Schedule instructor meeting by 4/15.

-Week 12 (4/6 - 4/12): Finalizing Presentations and Practice (Mock Presentations)
+Week 12 (4/11-4/17): Finalizing Presentations and Practice (Mock Presentations - date/time TBA)